Contents

 Real Estate Investors for Analyzing Potential Deals

-Residential and commercial real estate investors use the rent roll to search for potential in the rental property, verify the current rental income, and anticipate any future problems with cash flow.
+Residential and commercial real estate investors use rent roll to evaluate potential rental properties, verify current rental income, and anticipate future cash flow issues.

 Mortgage Lenders and Brokers